robert1207/MyLog/README.md

-MyLog is a log-lib for Qt applications.
+MyLog is a log-lib for Qt cross-platform applications.
 MyLog is stable and easy to use.

 *Read this in other languages: [English][1], [简体中文][2]*